investor169/FF7/Story_Bible/Synopsis_SS1.md

 ## 2. Macro Plot Structure

 ### Act 1: Seeds in the Dark (Timeline: 2000 - 2001)
-*   **Narrative Focus:** Exploring the grim psychological isolation within Nibelheim.
-It deeply deconstructs the shifting dynamics and strained relationship between Cloud Strife (Until 2002) and Tifa Lockhart across chronological milestones (2000, 2001).
+*   **Narrative Focus:** Exploring the grim psychological isolation within Nibelheim and the sharp contrast between idealistic worship and raw, physical reality.
+It deeply deconstructs the shifting dynamics between Cloud Strife, Tifa Lockhart, and the Smith brothers (Jacky and Jimmy) across chronological milestones.
-*   **The Catalyst Characters:** The arrival and quiet influence of Jack Smith, Jim Smith, and Joe Smith, alongside the hostile micro-society formed by the village boys (`Nibelheim_Outcast` - Lits, Mette, Flag).
-*   **Core Setting:** The old barn (`The_Barn_(Nibelhelm)`) serves as the central anchor for forbidden meetings, buried secrets, and the gritty, unvarnished interactions that shape the characters' fragile psyches before the ultimate tragedy.
+*   **The Trust & Deception:** Following the classic Water Tower promise in late Spring 2000, Cloud departs Nibelheim, leaving Tifa behind.
+Jacky and Jimmy capitalize on her absolute, childlike trust and naive empathy, utilizing feigned fatigue and calculated requests for comfort to bypass her defensive thoughts.
+*   **The Somatic Re-Education (The Daily Loop):** Tifa is systematically initiated into full physical co-ownership inside `The_Barn_Nibelhelm`.
+Her body undergoes a rapid progression: transitioning from initial friction (Day 1) to multi-location daily loops and shared double-team sessions.
+Driven by her awakening Maso instinct, she conditions herself to equate masculine dominance with peak physical pleasure (0:10 ratio).
+*   **The Physiological Boundaries Broken:** As the timeline progresses toward Winter 2000, her limits are pushed through intensive rear gate conditioning, culminating in her very first Simultaneous Dual Penetration during Christmas.
+Throughout this heavy routine, her **passive `Heaven Restore`** capability automatically triggers to heal physical tissue friction and soreness, while leaving her naturally exhausted and spent, deepening her mental and physical attachment to both brothers throughout 2001.

 ### Act 2: The Fracture Point (Timeline: 2002)
 *   **Narrative Focus:** The catastrophic Nibelheim Incident erupts, stripped of anime-style romanticism and reframed as a raw, terrifying war crime.